roadsidemultimedia/Docs/advanced/custom-sidebars.md

 ## Creating Custom Sidebars ##

-Once the plugin has been installed, navigate to **Wordpress Administrator Dashboard &rarr; Sidebar Manager &rarr; Add Sidebar** and choose a name and description for your new sidebar.
+Once the plugin has been installed, navigate to **WordPress Administrator Dashboard &rarr; Sidebar Manager &rarr; Add Sidebar** and choose a name and description for your new sidebar.
 Save your changes and the sidebar will appear **Appearance &rarr; Widgets**.

 ![](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/customsidebar.jpg)